shayanea/borzolini-service/docs/AUTHENTICATION_README.md

 ---

+**Important Notes:**

-**Note:** This authentication system is production-ready and follows security best practices.
-Always use HTTPS in production and regularly rotate JWT secrets.
+- Always use HTTPS in production (no exceptions!)
+- Rotate your JWT secrets periodically
+- Keep bcrypt rounds at 12 (don't go lower for performance)
+- Monitor failed login attempts for potential attacks
+- Back up your refresh tokens table (users will have to re-login if you lose it)